KxSystems/docs-v1/docs/interfaces/with-r.md

 2014.01.14| 39853
 2014.01.15| 30136
 ```
-We will use the R interface defined above. <!--FIXME-->
+We will use the R interface defined above.
 The R and q installations are on the same host, so data-extract timings do not include network transfer time
 but do include the standard serialization and de-serialization of data.
 We will load the interface and connect to q with: